 Renewal consolidated our operation in 1995 when we purchased a building and renovated a facility located at 339 Boulevard of the Allies in downtown Pittsburgh.
 Through a robust renovation, this location now has a bed capacity of 290 and meets all standards of the Americans with Disability Act, American Correctional Association Adult Community Residential Services 4th Edition, Pennsylvania Department of Corrections and Federal Bureau of Prisons.

 In November, 2008, Renewal’s corporate office moved to 601 Grant Street, in the heart of Downtown Pittsburgh.
 Looking ahead, Renewal is excited to open a new eight-story facility (adjacent to the current 704 Second Avenue facility) that will be dedicated to Treatment and Rehabilitation services.
 We also have plans to launch a full Juvenile Justice Reentry Treatment services program that will deliver comprehensive family treatment, education and reunification services designed to continue care as reentrants and their families rejoin the community together.

 Awards and Accreditation

 Renewal is recognized as a leading model for reintegration services.
-From our initial accreditation, received in 1999, we have continually been awarded accreditation and exemplary ratings from organizations including: the American Correctional Association, Federal Bureau of Prisons and the American Correctional Association.
+Renewal is accredited by the American Correctional Association meeting and often exceeding all nationally recognized performance-based standards for our industry.
 For more information on our accreditation, please visit www.ACA.org.